victoriapurwo/cse15l-lab-reports/lab-report-5.md

 Here is an instance of when the test failed.
 The input array was ```{ 11, 10, 3, 8, 5 }```, and the output (symptom) was ```5``` instead of the expected ```6```:
 ![Image](symptom.png)

-After running the tests and looking at the failing output from JUnit, I realized that all the actual outputs were smaller than the expected output.
+After running the tests and looking at the failing output from JUnit, I realized that all the actual outputs are smaller than the expected output.
 This leads me to believe that either the variable ```sum``` is always calculated to be smaller than it should be, or that the variable ```count``` is calculated to be larger than it should be.
 I have tried making changes to my code, but it still has not worked properly.
 In fact, some changes that I tried has broken the code even more, so I think that this current code I have has been the closest I can get it to working properly.
 Can I please get some guidance on how to fix my code?
 Thanks in advance!

 ---